Lance: Indigenous use in North America

-After the Western introduction of the horse to the Native Americans, the Plains Indians also took up the lance, probably independently, as American cavalry of the time were pistol and sabre armed, firing forward at full gallop.
+After the Western introduction of the horse to Native Americans, the Plains Indians used the bow and lance, probably independently, as American cavalry of the time were armed with the pistol and sabre, firing forward at full gallop.

 19th century revival in Western Europe

 The mounted lancer experienced a renaissance in the 19th century.
-This followed on the demise of the pike and of body armor during the early 18th century, with the reintroduction of lances coming from Poland and Hungary.
-In both countries formations of lance-armed cavalry had been retained when they disappeared elsewhere in Europe.
+This followed on the demise of the pike and of body armor during the early 18th century, with the reintroduction of lances coming from Hungary and Poland, having retained large formations of lance-armed cavalry when they had become more or less obsolescent elsewhere in Europe.
 Lancers became especially prevalent during and after the Napoleonic Wars: a period when almost all the major European powers reintroduced the lance into their respective cavalry arsenals.
 Formations of uhlans and other types of cavalry used lances between 2 and 3 m in length as their primary weapons.
 The lance was usually employed in initial charges in close formation, with sabers being used in the melee that followed.

 The Crimean War saw the use of the lance in the Charge of the Light Brigade.
 One of the four British regiments involved in the charge, plus the Russian Cossacks who counter-attacked, were armed with this weapon.

-During the War of the Triple Alliance (1864–70), the Paraguayan cavalry made effective use of locally manufactured lances, both of conventional design and of an antique pattern used by gauchos for cattle herding.
+During the War of the Triple Alliance (1864–1870), the Paraguayan cavalry made effective use of locally manufactured lances, both of conventional design and of an antique pattern used by gauchos for cattle herding.

 The 1860s and 1870s saw the increasing common usage of ash, bamboo, beech, or pine wood for lance shafts of varying lengths, each with steel points and butts, adopted by the uhlan regiments of the Saxon, Württemberg, Bavarian, and Prussian armies.

 Twilight of use

+In the American Civil War, the 6th Pennsylvania Cavalry Regiment was equipped with lances modeled after Napoleon Bonaparte's forces in France.
+American troops had never previously used the lance in combat.
+The lances proved ineffective in battle and were replaced with carbine rifles in 1863.

 The Franco-Prussian War of 1870 saw the extensive deployment of cavalry armed with lances on both sides.
-While the opportunities for using this weapon effectively proved infrequent during the actual conflict, the entire cavalry corps (hussars, dragoons, cuirassiers, and uhlans) of the post-war Imperial German Army subsequently adopted the lance as a primary weapon.
+While the opportunities for decisive use of this weapon proved infrequent during the actual conflict, the entire cavalry corps (93 regiments of hussars, dragoons, cuirassiers, and uhlans) of the post-war Imperial German Army subsequently adopted the lance as a primary weapon.
 After 1893 the standard German cavalry lance was made of drawn tubular steel, covered with clear lacquer and with a hemp hand-grip.
 At 3.58 m it was the longest version then in use.

 The Austrian cavalry had included regiments armed with lances since 1784.
-In 1884 the lance ceased to be carried either as an active service or parade weapon.
+In 1884, the lance ceased to be carried either as an active service or parade weapon.
 However the eleven Uhlan regiments continued in existence until 1918, armed with the standard cavalry sabre.